 - You need help to identify your asthma triggers.

 Consultation with an asthma specialist is recommended if your child is 4 years old or younger and has asthma symptoms every day and three to four nights or more a month.
 It should be considered if your child has symptoms three days or more a week and one to two nights a month.
+Find out more about what’s involved in asthma screening.

 Although asthma symptoms are controllable, a cure for asthma has remained elusive.
 Preventive treatment should minimize the difficulties caused by asthma and allow a normal, active lifestyle.